farhansaif488/flaskintro/README.md

 $ gunicorn --bind 0.0.0.0:5000 wsgi:app
 ```
 # Running it on background
 A wsgi file with gunicorn and systemd unit it works just fine on my low cost debian vps.
-(Ik vps is a bit overkill, use heroku or something) If you can use a vps cause its more fun?
+(Ik vps is a bit overkill, use heroku or etc etc) Use a vps cause its more fun?